 The year was also marked by student activism and political engagement.
 Members of the Tufts community marched in support of the Black Lives Matter movement, formed new campus organizations focused on anti-racism and reevaluated the lack of representation in departmental curricula.
 This came after a summer of protests and a national reckoning with police brutality and white supremacy in the wake of the murder of George Floyd in May 2020.
 Student organizations also phone-banked, assisted with voter registration and worked at the polls leading up to the presidential election in November.

-TCU also held a special election at the end of November, which included referenda by Tufts Students for Justice in Palestine and Tufts for a Racially Equitable Endowment.
+TCU also held a special election at the end of November, which included referenda by Tufts Students for Justice in Palestine and Tufts for a Racially Equitable Endowment, both of which passed.
 Although 42% of the student body voted — the highest turnout for a special election in Tufts’ history — the university announced that it had no plans to take action on either referendum.

-Many students left campus early this fall, with Tufts asking those who traveled for Thanksgiving to remain home and complete classes virtually.
+Many students left campus early in fall 2020, with Tufts asking those who traveled for Thanksgiving to remain home and complete classes virtually.
 Students did not return to campus until late January for the spring semester, which began Feb.
 1. Most study abroad programs remained suspended and spring break was condensed into a three day weekend, in part due to traveling risks posed by COVID-19.

 Tufts and its surrounding communities were affected by multiple acts of hate early in 2021.
 Many reacted to the insurrection at the Capitol that took place on Jan.
 6, as well as the involvement of Jessica Turner, a member of the Somerville Affordable Housing Trust Fund.